 How to connect your device to the Surface Unit via an Ethernet cable.
-This setup is suited for a permanent and stationary Blueye Observer setup or for a drone pilot operating within unstable wireless conditions, or if local rules and regulations prohibit you from using a wireless connection.
+This setup is suited for a permanent and stationary Blueye Observer setup, for a drone pilot operating within unstable wireless conditions, or if local rules and regulations prohibit you from using a wireless connection.

 Connecting Ethernet to the Surface Unit

 You can connect to the Surface Unit via Ethernet by using the USB accessory port.
 The Surface Unit supports most USB-Ethernet dongles, however, we recommend using a known branded 10/100Mbps dongle such as the Apple Ethernet dongle (https://amzn.to/2Yq9yY9).
 Keep in mind that the Surface Unit is no longer splash-proof when exposing the accessory port or charging port.
 The Surface Unit will act as a DHCP-server so there is no need to configure static IP-addresses on the clients.

 Connecting Ethernet to iOS devices

 In order to enable Ethernet on Lightning connector based iOS devices an Ethernet to USB-A dongle (https://amzn.to/2Yq9yY9) and a Lightning to USB3 adaptor (https://amzn.to/2KVgl9b).
 Keep in mind that you need to power the Lightning to USB3 adaptor in order to make it work.
 If the iOS device has a USB-C connector the setup for Android can be used.

 Connecting Ethernet to Android devices

 Depending on you have a micro-B USB or a USB-C you will need to find a suitable adaptor.
 Alternatively use a docking station with an RJ45 connector such as the DeX station for the Samsung 8-series.
 If using a USB-C or a DeX docking-station some devices* also support the HDMI output on some USB-C hubs.